MAIF/daikoku/manual/src/main/paradox/consumerusage/2-apikeys.md

 # Manage APIkeys
-In the backoffice team, click on the `Team APIkeys` entry, on the left.
+In the backoffice team, click on the `API keys` entry, on the left.
-And you should see the list of existing `APIkeys`
+And you should see the list of subscribed `APIs`

 ## View APIkeys
 On the right of the API line, click on the `API Keys` button.
 All subscribed plan for the API are displayed.

+first of all, you can rename your API key, it's just for better reading

- - Secret can be reseted for an APIkey
+ - Secret can be reseted for an API key
- - APIkey usage statistics are avalaible after clicking on the `stats` button.
+ - API key usage statistics are avalaible after clicking on the `stats` button.
 Stats are avalaible for `today`, `yesterday`, `last week`, `last month` or `the billing period`.
 You can see a graph to see usage or some global informations likes hits count, average duration or average overhead.
  - To copy credentials, click on the `copy` button at the bottom right of the component.